README.md

 Config ReferenceAll YAML config options with examples

-Deployment GuideMac Mini, Railway, Docker, Meilisearch setup
+Deployment GuideMac Mini, Railway, Docker, and Postgres setup

 Voice & Video GuideLiveKit, Twilio, STT/TTS integration